MicrosoftDocs/Viva/Viva/insights/advanced/analyst/what-is-an-employee-retention-model.md

 | TRUE |
 | FALSE |

-Although this might change the characteristics of the model, the following outcome variables may also be used:
+Although this might change the characteristics of the model, the following outcome variables can also be used:

 - Employee engagement/satisfaction score, or Employer NPS
-- Employee sentiment on staying.
+- Employee attitude toward staying.
 For example, *Likelihood to stay in the organization in the next 6 months*
 - Tenure

 The next chapter provides details on what predictor variables, including data from Viva Insights and Glint, can be added to the model.